qarham/cfm-vagrant/docs/Vagrant-Host-Ansible-Commands.md

  docker exec bird_bird_1 birdc show route all
  ```

-## How to add a node in existing k8s clsuter MC-GW?
+## How to add a node in existing k8s cluster MC-GW?

 ```bash
 #To get the token on k8s master